jacky2256/Machine_Learning_Projects/README.md

-This is the repository where my projects in the machine area are located
+This is the repository where my projects in the Machine Learning area are located.